johninfra/johninfra/README.md

 • Security Operations

 ## Career Goals
 Driven IT Support Professional with proven experience managing enterprise Active Directory environments, access controls, and network diagnostics.
 Committed to optimizing system uptime and delivering seamless, tier-2 level technical problem-solving.
-My goal is to leverage my hands-on background to streamline enterprise IT support workflows and contribute to robust infrastructure administration.
+My goal is to leverage my hands-on background with my professional experience to streamline enterprise IT support workflows and contribute to robust infrastructure administration.

 ---